 Fundamentals Sequences for Biological Sciences Majors

-All first-year students who wish to major in Biological Sciences must take BIOS 20153 Fundamentals of Ecology and Evolutionary Biology in the Winter Quarter and BIOS 20151 Introduction to Quantitative Modeling in Biology (Spring) as prerequisites for the Fundamentals Sequence courses, which form the foundation of the Biological Sciences major.
-BIOS 20153 and BIOS 20151 will satisfy the general education requirement in the biological sciences.
-Majors will go on to complete one of the Fundamentals Sequences.
+All students who wish to major in Biological Sciences must take BIOS 20153 Fundamentals of Ecology and Evolutionary Biology and BIOS 20151 Introduction to Quantitative Modeling in Biology (Spring) to satisfy the general education requirement in the biological sciences.
+These courses are best taken during the first year to maximize flexibility in planning major coursework.
+Majors will go on to complete one of the Fundamentals Sequences which form the foundations of the Biological Sciences major.

 BIOS 20151.
 Introduction to Quantitative Modeling in Biology.
 100 Units.